Defelo/sandkasten/README.md

 ### Integration tests
 To run the integration tests, you can use `cargo test -F nix -- --ignored`.
 For this to work you need to have a Sandkasten instance running on `127.0.0.1:8000`.
-You can also specify a different instance via the `TARGET` environment variable.
+You can also specify a different instance via the `TARGET_HOST` environment variable.
 If you only want to run the integration tests that do not require a nix development shell, you can omit the `-F nix`.
 In the development shell you can also run the `integration-tests` command to automatically start a temporary sandkasten instance and run the integration tests against it.
 There is also a `cov` command that runs the integration tests and writes an html coverage report to `lcov_html/index.html`.

 ### Packages
 All packages are defined using nix expressions in